 - Provides back-up coverage to CASASC as required in response to the needs and priorities of the organization which includes other duties as and when assigned.

 - Maintains agency confidence and protects operations by keeping information confidential.

 - Represents CASASC in a professional manner.

-- Maintains on-going positive public relations with external agencies, groups, and individuals.
+- Maintains on-going positive public relations with external agencies, groups, and individuals (if required).